Cisco warns on Hyperflex security vulnerabilities

 Such input can impact the control flow or data flow of a program and cause a number of resource control problems.
 Cisco has released a software update to address this vulnerability and said that there are no other workarounds to address this exposure.

 The second vulnerability – rated 8.1 on Cisco's scale – is a snafu in the hxterm service of Cisco HyperFlex Software that could let an attacker connect to the service as a non-privileged, local user.

 A successful exploit could allow the attacker to gain root access to all member nodes of the HyperFlex cluster in Cisco HyperFlex software releases prior to 3.5, according to the security advisory.

-Cisco said has released software updates that address both vulnerabilities.
+Cisco has released software updates that address both vulnerabilities.
 Customers can download it from Cisco.

-Cisco also released three other “Medium” level threats around Hyperflex software having to do with cross-site scripting (XSS), arbitrary data and Graphite service weaknesses.
+The tech giant also released three other “Medium” level threats around Hyperflex software having to do with cross-site scripting (XSS), arbitrary data and Graphite service weaknesses.
 But it offered no workarounds nor patches for those problems.

-Cisco recently expanded its hyperconverged package with HyperFlex for Branch or Hyperflex 4.0, which will let customers extend the system to branch offices or the edge of a customer network.
+Cisco recently expanded its hyper-converged package with HyperFlex for Branch or Hyperflex 4.0, which will let customers extend the system to branch offices or the edge of a customer network.
 In other words it moves data-center-class application performance and management to branch offices and remote sites, enabling analytics and intelligent services at the enterprise edge, Cisco said.

 The Hyperflex vulnerabilities were part of a 17 item dump of Security Advisories and Alerts issued by the company.